 The Iloca IIa remains fairly orthodox in specification with either Prontor–S, Prontor-SV or Vario shutters, and a Jlitar 45mm lens.
 Film transport and rewind knobs are located on the top plate, along with the film frame counter, and the relocated shutter release button.
 The rewind lock is on the back of the camera and the other other controls remain on the shutter housing itself.

-The film loading procedure can be a bit tricky with this camera.
-It is critical that the film is correctly located on the 'out-of-sight' sprockets.
-If it does not locate properly, then the film will most likely jam or tear, or cause sporadic film advance at the very least - a bit of a disaster, and probably the main factor for the unreliable reputation that these early models gained.
+The film loading procedure is a bit tricky with this camera and it is critical that the film is correctly located on the 'out-of-sight' sprockets.
+If loaded incorrectly, then the film may jam or tear, or may cause problematic film advance at the very least - not good news for any photographer, and probably a factor for the relatively short production period for these early models.

-However, with some care, a photographer should be able to load and shoot a full roll without too much drama.
+However, with some care, you should be able to load and shoot a full roll without problems.
 In other respects, the camera's compact, slender one-piece body housing is quite comfortable to hold and use.
 And the built-in rangefinder on this model is a useful aid to help with accurate focussing.

 The early series cameras had a relatively short production lifespan before the introduction of new models with removable camera backs and completely redesigned film loading and film transport mechanisms.

 Some tips for loading film into this model camera: Slide the catch to the 'o' position, then remove the base plate.
+Using a pair of scissors, extend the cutout area on the leading part of the film to about 10 cm.
 Remove the film take-up spool and feed the end of the film into the slot in the spool.
 Next, insert the film canister and take-up spool, together with the film, into their respective housings in the camera, ensuring that all components are correctly positioned in order to avoid problems when advancing the film.
 The film, film canister and take-up spool should be inserted completely into the camera leaving no portion protruding, and there should not be any excess pressure on the base plate.
 Replace the base plate and close the catch.

 Specifications: Iloca IIa